Bokhdi Amusement Park

 Bokhdi Amusement Park was an amusement park in Sheberghan, Afghanistan.
 After Sheberghan was captured by the Taliban in 2021, videos showing Taliban fighters riding bumper cars and a merry-go-round went viral on Twitter.
-However, it was burned down a day later due to the presence of statues and idols in the park, which are prohibited in Islam.
+However, it was burned down a day later due to the presence of statues and idols in the park, which are prohibited in Islam due to Islam prohibiting any idolatry because of Shirk.